xpack-dev-tools/qemu-arm-xpack/scripts/templates/body-jekyll-release-post-part-1-liquid.md

   STM32F429ZITx <- new>
 ```

+{% include warning.html content="In this old release,
-Warning: support for hardware floating point on Cortex-M4 devices is not
+support for hardware floating point on
-available yet.
+Cortex-M4 devices is not available." %}

 ## Bug fixes